This community’s purpose is

-All participants in the community are encouraged to provide support for new users within the project management infrastructure.
-This support is provided as a way of growing the community.
-Those seeking support should recognize that all support activity within the project is voluntary and is therefore provided as and when time allows.
-A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a community member.
+All participants in the community are encouraged to provide support to new users.
+This is provided as a way of growing the community.
+All support activity within the project is voluntary and is therefore provided upon availability.
+A user requiring guaranteed response times or results should therefore seek commercial support from a community member.
 However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels are ideal.

-Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced member.
-Most of these discussions will take place in public spaces (such as forums).
-It may happen that some sensitive discussions will occur on a private area (such as private mailing list).
+Decisions about the future of the project involve all members, from the newest user to the most experienced member.
+Most of these discussions take place on the forum.